Part 1: The Age of The Neurotic

 The next article in the series will focus more on exploring possible solutions to these manifestations with examples.

 To begin to understand why we generally feel uneasy when we at first seemingly have no reason to, we must discuss what it means to be neurotic.
 This delineation has become an archaic term in more modern studies of psychology.
-The reason it is being presented here is that it still holds merit toward explaining some of the more subtle yet pervasive feelings that we may be having in our everyday lives.
+The reason we present it here is that it still holds merit toward explaining some of the more subtle, yet pervasive feelings that we may be having in our everyday lives.

-If we look at the definition of neurotic, from Google, it is as follows: “a relatively mild mental illness that is not caused by organic disease, involving symptoms of stress (depression, anxiety, obsessive behavior, hypochondria) but not a radical loss of touch with reality.”
-Perhaps “mental illness” is an archaic and convoluted term, but if we look past that, this definition is merely a restatement of what was said earlier; we are at some point of malaise.
+If we look at the definition of neurotic, it is as follows: "a relatively mild mental illness that is not caused by organic disease, involving symptoms of stress (depression, anxiety, obsessive behavior, hypochondria) but not a radical loss of touch with reality."
+This definition is merely a restatement of what was said earlier; we are generally at some point of malaise.
 If we can agree on this, then we must ask, how does such a discomfort arise?
-What might be the issue at hand?
+What might be our issue at hand?

 Jordan Peterson illustrates the cause of neuroticism beautifully in his book Maps of Meaning, The Architecture of Belief as follows: